nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 you may use a substitute module code based on the subject description.

 <div markdown="span" class="alert alert-primary">:bulb: **Tutorial Example:**
 First time using the app?
 Or want to refresh your handling of the app?
-Simply look out for these boxes.<br>
+Simply look out for these boxes.
-&nbsp
 Commands for this tutorial are arranged in the sequential order of this User Guide and are accompanied by screenshots.
 </div>